nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 ### Step 3 **[Optional]** *Adding a repository for the newest PHP and Apache:*
->This will give you the latest PHP and Apache, PHP 5.5 is highly recomended, if you operating system does not having PHP 5.5, please add this repository.
+>This will give you the latest PHP and Apache, PHP 5.5 is highly recomended, if you operating system does not have PHP 5.5, please add this repository.
 >>`sudo add-apt-repository ppa:ondrej/php5`
 `sudo apt-get update`